AdobeDocs/commerce-marketplace/src/pages/guides/sellers/business-value.md

 # Define the business value

-Listings with a clearly stated business value are easy for us to promote, and easy for customers to find.
+Marketplace listings with a clearly stated business value are easy for us to promote, and easy for customers to find.

 ## Utility